MOZAMBIQUE: TOWARDS DEMOCRATIC OVERSIGHT OF NATURAL RESOURCES

 Based on previous experience in Demo Finland’s programmes, international peer-learning is an important element.
 Mozambican and Finnish MP’s have visited each other and mining sites in both countries to share good practices and experiences regarding extractives.
 The programme has also co-operated with other parliaments in Southern Africa.

 - The project set up a dialogue platform for regional and national parliamentarians to facilitate co-operation in issues related to the extractive industry.
 The platform has allowed the regional parliamentarians to bring their hands-on knowledge from their regions into national level policy-making.

 - The training of the parliamentary Committees has raised awareness in the Parliament about the effects and dynamics of the Extractive Industry sector and its oversight role has improved.
 The project has introduced the rights-based approach for the Committees of the Parliament, and particularly the guidelines to monitor human rights in the extractive industry and in law-making.

 - The parliament, through its standing committees, is holding more hearings on extractive industry issues with the government, which are carried out with more technical knowledge than before.

 - Awareness about environmental rights has improved, as well as the Parliament’s intervention in this area.
 The work resulted in very concrete results, when MP’s received complaints from the local community about environmental problems in the mining sites.
-The Parliament´s intervention has resulted the government to take action in temporary closure of a coal mine in Tete and a heavy sand mine in Nampula.
+The Parliament´s intervention has resulted in the government to take action in temporary closure of two mining sites.

 - On the regional level the parliaments are active in organizing hearings with relevant stakeholders, which has improved the capacity to monitor how laws are implemented.